MicrosoftDocs/visualstudio-docs/docs/azure/vs-key-vault-add-connected-service.md

 See code examples of working with secrets at [Azure Key Vault Secrets client library for .NET - Code examples](/azure/key-vault/secrets/quick-create-net?tabs=azure-cli#code-examples).

-## Troubleshooting
+## Configure access to the key vault

 If your key vault is running on a different Microsoft account than the one you're signed in to Visual Studio (for example, the key vault is running on your work account, but Visual Studio is using your private account) you get an error in your Program.cs file, that Visual Studio can't get access to the key vault.
-To fix this issue:

-1. Go to the [Azure portal](https://portal.azure.com) and open your key vault.

-1. Choose **Access policies**, then **Add Access Policy**, and choose the account you are logged in with as Principal.

-1. In Visual Studio, choose **File** > **Account Settings**.
-Select **Add an account** from the **All account** section.
-Sign in with the account you have chosen as Principal of your access policy.

-1. Choose **Tools** > **Options**, and look for **Azure Service Authentication**.
-Then select the account you just added to Visual Studio.

-Now, when you debug your application, Visual Studio connects to the account your key vault is located on.
+To fix this issue, go to the [Azure portal](https://portal.azure.com), open your key vault, and choose **Access control (IAM)** and set permissions.
+See [Provide access to Key Vault keys, certificates, and secrets with an Azure role-based access control](/azure/key-vault/general/rbac-guide?tabs=azure-cli).

+> [!NOTE]
+> Older key vaults might use a legacy access policy model.
+It is recommended to migrate older key vaults to use Azure RBAC.
+See [Azure role-based access control (RBAC) vs. access policies](/azure/key-vault/general/rbac-access-policy).

 ## How your ASP.NET Core project is modified